jzeni/restool/README.md

 repositories = remote_service.get_repos(uri_params, params)
 ```
+And that's it!

-The response object defines a method for each attribute of the response, with the same name or with the `metonym` name if given.
+The response object will defina a method for each attribute of the response, with the same name or with the `metonym` name if given:

 ```
 first_repository = repositories.first